omolazabal/contact-book-debian/README.md

 # Contact Book

 A little Debian contact book program accessible through the terminal.
-Created to learn how to make packages for Debian and as a little exercise for python (still learning the language).
+I created it to learn how to make packages for Debian and as a little exercise for python (was still learning the language).

 Build with package with the command `sudo dpkg --build contact-book/`.
 Install the package with the command `sudo dpkg -i contact-book.deb`.